 Sage green and warm gray.
 This is the combination we've painted most this year.
 The sage reads as organic and natural against Asheville's evergreen backdrop.
 Warm gray on the upper section keeps it grounded.
 Benjamin Moore's Rushing River paired with their Revere Pewter is one version of this.
 It looks incredible on Craftsman homes by the Arb in North Asheville.

 Charcoal and white.
 Modern and clean.
 Works best on contemporary builds and the newer homes in Biltmore Forest.
 Sherwin-Williams Iron Ore on the main body with a warm white like Alabaster on the upper level.
 This is a bold choice.
 It reads as confident.
-Under our gray skies, the charcoal stays rich without looking black.
+Under soft mountain light and against a green ridge backdrop, the charcoal stays rich without looking flat black.

 Deep forest green and bronze trim.
 This one's made for Arden and Haw Creek.
 Lake houses and mountain cabins surrounded by evergreens.
 The forest green disappears into the tree line in the best way, while bronze trim catches the light.
 It feels like a high-end lodge without trying too hard.

 Warm clay and soft white.
-A Mediterranean-meets-Western NC combination that's gaining ground in Kenilworth and Grove Park.
-The clay brings warmth to our cool climate.
+A Mediterranean-meets-Western NC combination that is gaining ground in Kenilworth and Grove Park.
+The clay holds its warmth beautifully under soft mountain light and gray winter skies.
 Soft white above prevents it from feeling too heavy.
 This is the combination that makes people stop their cars and look.

 Evergreen Fog and cream.
 Sherwin-Williams' Evergreen Fog was their Color of the Year a few years back, and it hasn't lost momentum here.
 It's a deeply muted green-gray that reads differently every hour of the day under Asheville's changing light.
 Pair it with a warm cream, and you've got something that feels rooted in the environment.